 # Node Owner Guide

-- Own project: get the latest blockchain data from your own node without having to trust third party.
-Send transactions from your own node.
-Use your node API, to be independent from third party.
+- Own project: Get up-to-date blockchain data and use your node's API without having to trust a third party.
+Send transactions from your node.
 Tweak your own node to setup extended functionality for your project.

 # Install a Node

 There are different options to install Waves node.
 The installation methods are explained in Install Waves Node article.

 A running node requires blockchain database.
 Use one of the methods described in Synchronize Waves Blockchain article to get the latest blockchain database.